Tupac A. Shakur arrested for meth possession in Tennessee

 It probably goes without saying, but this is not the famous gangster rapper who was gunned down in Las Vegas in 1996.
 Although, conspiracy theories questioning whether or not the Death Row Records star ever really died started spreading almost as soon as he took his final breath.

 Even so, this case involves a 40-year-old white man who just happens to share the rapper’s name.
-Even their middle initials are identical, according to a news release from the Jackson City Police Department.
+Even their middle initials are identical, according to a news release from the Johnson City Police Department.

 While responding to the report of a person with warrants from another county on Saturday, officers said they spotted Shakur in a car.